• Several silver grass seed-heads sticking out upright on top of green stems and a blue sky in the background.

 Impact

-Amur silvergrass can form quite large monocultures, and these are typically quite dense.
-Because of that growth form, Amur silvergrass crowds out native plants.
+Creeping miscanthus can form large monocultures, and these are typically dense.
+Because of that growth form, creeping miscanthus crowds out native plants.
 It tends to escape when planted ornamentally and can spread via roadsides to sunny, open areas such as native prairies or woodland borders.

 Prevention and management

-- Hand pulling, ensuring to get the entire root, may be possible on small infestations.
+• Hand pulling, ensuring to get the entire root, may be possible on small infestations.
 Hand pulling is best done prior to flowering.
-Monitoring and follow up will need to happen to get re-sprouts.
-Herbicide control is best done in late winter or early spring as plants are 1 foot tall.
+Continued monitoring and follow-up are needed to control resprouts.
+Herbicide control is best done in late winter or early spring when plants are about 1 foot tall.
 Contact U of M Extension for best herbicide recommendations.